opentok/accelerator-core-js/js/README.md

   Archiving
 ```

-OpenTok Accelerator Core provides a simple way to integrate real-time audio/video into your web application using the OpenTok Platform.  `Core` also integrates with, manages, and provides a single API for the following accelerator packs:
+OpenTok Accelerator Core provides a simple way to integrate real-time audio/video into your web application using the OpenTok Platform.  `Core` provides real-time, multi-party audio/video out of the box, and also integrates with, manages, and provides a single API for the following accelerator packs:

  - [Text Chat](https://www.npmjs.com/package/opentok-text-chat)
  - [Screen Sharing](https://www.npmjs.com/package/opentok-screen-sharing)